Carbon accounting: Verified Carbon Standard (VERRA)

 VERRA was developed in 2005, and is a widely used voluntary carbon standard.
-It uses accounting principles based on ISO 14064 Part 2.
-These include relevance, completeness, consistency, accuracy, transparency, and conservativeness.
+It uses accounting principles based on ISO 14064 Part 2, which are the same as the GHG protocol principles described above.
 Allowable projects under VERRA include energy, transport, waste, and forestry.
 There are also specific methodologies for REDD+ projects.
 Verra has additional criteria to avoid double counting, as well as requirements for additionality.
 Negative impacts on sustainable development in the local community are prohibited.
 Project monitoring is based on CDM standards.

 Gold Standard

 The Gold Standard was developed in 2003 by the World Wide Fund for Nature (WWF) in consultation with an independent Standards Advisory Board.
 Projects are open to any non-government, community-based organization.
-Allowable project categories include: renewable energy supply, energy efficiency, afforestation/reforestation, and agriculture.
+Allowable project categories include renewable energy supply, energy efficiency, afforestation/reforestation, and agriculture (the latter can be difficult - for example soil carbon measurements are depth sensitive).
 The program's focus includes the promotion of Sustainable Developments Goals.
 Projects must meet at least three of those goals, in addition to reducing GHG emissions.
 Projects must also make a net-positive contribution to the economic, environmental and social welfare of the local population.
 Program monitoring requirements help determine this.
-The standard certifies additionality using various methods or based on project categories.
+The standard certifies additionality based on an evaluation of financial viability or the institutional barriers that a project faces.
+In some cases additionality is assumed based on the type of project.
 There are also screens for double counting.

 Other applications

-In addition to the traditional uses described above, GHG accounting is used in other settings, both regulatory and voluntary.
+In addition to the uses described above, GHG accounting is used in other settings, both regulatory and voluntary.

 Renewable energy credits

-Renewable Energy Certificates (REC) or a Guarantee of Origin (GO) document the fact that one megawatt-hour of electricity is generated and supplied to the electrical grid through the use of eligible renewable energy resources.
+Renewable Energy Certificates (REC) or Guarantees of Origin (GO) document the fact that one megawatt-hour of electricity is generated and supplied to the electrical grid through the use of renewable energy resources.
 RECs are now being utilized around the world and are becoming more prevalent.
 The United Kingdom (U.K.) has used renewable obligation certificates since 2002 in order to ensure compliance with the U.K. Renewables Obligation.
-Across the European Union, GOs are used.
+In the European Union, Guarantees of Origin are used to describe this practice.
 Australia has used RECs since 2001.
 More recently, India set up a REC market.

 In the context of GHG accounting, RECs are often used to adjust estimated Scope 2 emissions.
-In a typical case, a company could calculate its Scope 2 emissions using its electricity consumption and grid emissions factor.
-Companies that purchase RECs can use them to lower average emissions factors in their accounting.
-This allows them to report lower emissions while their real electricity consumption stays the same.
+In a typical case, a company would calculate its Scope 2 emissions using its electricity consumption and a grid emissions factor.
+Companies that purchase RECs can use them to lower the average emissions factors included in their inventories.
+This allows them to report lower emissions even while their real electricity consumption stays the same, as the use of a REC does not necessarily mean additional renewable power has been brought to the grid.
+This lack of "additionality" has led to criticism regarding the use of RECs in Scope 2 emission accounting.